 The Nominating and Governance Committee shall be selected and have the responsibilities as follows:

-the Nominating and Governance Committees shall be selected as follows:
+the Nominating and Governance Committees shall be comprised as follows:

-one (1) individual selected by the previous Nominating and Governance Committee from that Committee, who shall be the Chair.

-one (1) individual who is independent as that term is defined in these Bylaws and who is selected by the previous Nominating and Governance Committee.
+one (1) individual who is independent as that term is defined in these Bylaws and approved by the Board of Director;

-two (2) athletes selected and approved according to the Athletes’ Advisory Council’s protocol; and
+two (2) athletes selected by the Athletes’ Advisory Council; and

-two (2) individuals who shall be selected by the Board of Directors.
+two (2) individuals who are approved by the Board of Directors.

 the members of the Nominating and Governance Committee shall serve for terms of four (4) years.
 An individual shall not serve on the Nominating and Governance Committee for more than two (2) consecutive terms.
-Other than an individual selected by the Board under Section 8.17(a)(4), no individual who serves on the Nominating and Governance Committee may serve or be considered as a candidate for the Board of Directors.
+Other than an individual selected by the Board under Section 8.17(a)(3), no individual who serves on the Nominating and Governance Committee may serve or be considered as a candidate for the Board of Directors.